Yandex Cloud

 • Running a query in a Trino cluster

 Trino is a high-performance distributed massively parallel query processing system.
-With Trino, you can run queries to data in various formats and systems using the standard SQL syntax.
+With Trino, you can run queries to various data storages and work with data in various formats using the standard SQL syntax.

 Trino implements separated storage and compute layers.
-Trino works only with queries and their results and does not provide data storage.
-All data operations are delegated to the data storage you are querying.
-As a result, you do not need to pre-load data from your storage into Trino to run a query.
-This means queries are processed faster, and Trino can work without an additional data storage.
-Together with the massively parallel architecture, this approach makes it easier to scale a Managed Service for Trino cluster for various tasks.
+Trino works only with queries and their results.
+All data operations are delegated to the external data storage you are querying, so you do not need to upload data from the storage to Trino to run a query.
+This approach accelerates query processing and, in combination with the massively parallel architecture, simplifies Managed Service for Trino cluster scaling for various needs.

 Cluster architectureCluster architecture